Banno/sbt-license-plugin/README.markdown

 This is a [simple-build-tool](http://www.scala-sbt.org/) plugin for inserting/updating license headers in your source files.
 It was developed for ease of use and general laziness.

+## sbt-header

+We don't use this project anymore internally, so we might be a bit slower to get fixes out.
+There's also [sbt-header](https://github.com/sbt/sbt-header) that seems to work in a similar fashion as this project.

 Installation
 ------------